Authoritative Behaviour | Authority Figures | Fantastical Leadership | Manners of Authority | Politicians | Tyrannical Figures

 - Some people say that he can potentially be the angriest god in the Pantheon.
 Even when he is just angry, he is 200% mad◊.

 - Father has very mixed feelings about Senator Armstrong.
 On one hand, he sees the potential in his abilities, but on the other hand, he reminds him about his most rebellious son who played an important role in sending him to the Gate of Truth.
-The fact that he suspects him of being related to Alex Luis Armstrong does little to better his opinions about Steven.
+The fact that he suspects him of being related to Alex Louis Armstrong, and has heard about his Villain Respect to the Rockbell doctors, does little to better Homunculus' opinions about Steven.